-In Table II we present data on the demographic shifts over time.
-Panel A shows baseline shares in 1996 and the change in the shares over 10 years for visible minority groups.
-Clearly the largest group is non-visible-minorities with an 85.1% share.
+Notes: Names of visible minority and religious groups are the names given in the Canada Census.
+The first column is the population share for a particular group, and the second column is the change in the share over 10 years.
+There is no data on visible minorities in 1991, and no data on religion in 1996 or 2006 share.
 East/Southeast Asian is the next largest with 6.7%.
 South Asians are roughly 3% of the population, blacks are 2.6%, and other groups are smaller.
 The largest visible minority groups are also the fastest growing: the East/Southeast Asian group increases its population share by roughly 31%, and the South Asians increase their share by about 61%.
 Column 3 reports how many of the FSAs in the sample experience growth in each of the groups listed.
 Generally speaking, about 60% to 70% of FSAs in the sample have growing visible minority shares.
 Offsetting this growth is a shrinking non-visible-minority group: they lose 5.5% of their share and only 12.7% of FSAs see growth in this group over time.